ariaghora/noe/README.md

 Please check `noe.math.pas` for more covered functionalities.

 ## Einsum!
-I also implemented `Einsum` function.
+I also implemented `Einsum` (Einstein's summation convention) function.
 It mirrors (subset of) numpy's einsum functionality.
+Using the `Einsum`, many common multi-dimensional, linear algebraic array operations can be represented in a simple fashion.
 ```delphi
 A := FullTensor(
   [3, 3],